Automotive industry in Bulgaria

-Bulgaria's production strongly depended on auto imports from the Soviet block earlier and currently depends on other European and Asian countries.
-Presently, Bulgaria introduced its own domestic supercar company, SIN Cars and armed automobiles SAMARM.
+Bulgaria's production strongly depended on auto imports from the Soviet bloc earlier and currently depends on other European and Asian countries.
+Presently, Bulgaria introduced what is considered to be its own domestic supercar company, SIN Cars and armed automobiles SAMARM.

 History

 Socialist Bulgaria had a small auto industry including nearly 20 thousand units of self-developed Chavdar trucks and buses as well as the assembly of Soviet Moskvitch cars.

 From 1966 to 1970 in the city of Plovdiv the Bulgarrenault was produced.
 The factory assembled the Renault 8 and Renault 10.

 Bulgaria produced the Fiat 850 and Fiat 124 between 1967 and 1971.
 They were unofficially called "Pirin-FIATs".
 The plant was in the town of Lovech.
 The same factory, called "Balkan", also assembled Moskvitchs from 1967 to 1988.

 In 1994, Rover established Rodacar, a joint venture with a Bulgarian company to produce the Austin Maestro at a new factory in Varna, using CKD kits sent from the UK.
 Production began in July 1995 and 2,200 cars were assembled before the factory closed in April 1996.